BU-Spark/ml-bu-autograder/README.md

 ---

 > ⚠️ **Note**: This project is in active development.
-For more details on installation, usage, or contributing, please refer to the project’s documentation and issue tracker.
+For more details on installation, usage, or contributing, please refer to the project's documentation and issue tracker.

 ---

 <sub>_If you have any questions or feedback, feel free to open an issue or reach out via email._</sub>